 When I finally got past the crowd of people who were (unlike me) standing still with their hands over their hearts, the song had almost reached its merciful end.
 I only had one shot before he finished, and you can see how it turned out.

 It could have been my camera, but I prefer to blame his singing.
 It messed up the lens somehow.
 On the right, you can see how he reacted when he realized that somebody would have a record of what he looks like.
 Maybe he was just waving to people… or maybe he was hiding his face because of what he had just done to Francis Scott Key.

 Because of the rain I didn’t wander among the vendor tents as I did in past years.
 I don’t know if they were even painting people this year.
 I still wound up with some sort of facial decoration, however.

 There were belly-dancers at the Survivor Breakfast.
 There was no show, but they were still there in force.
-The one you see on the left is responsible for putting that dot on my forehead.
-As I recall, I was explaining to her that I didn’t want a dot.
-She responded by dotting me before my sentence was over.
+The person you see on my left is responsible for putting that dot on my forehead.
+I was explaining to her that I didn’t want a dot, and she responded by dotting me before my sentence was over.
 I figured that it could act as a replacement for the ribbon, so I wore it for a while.

 The Pink Ladies and the Over-Played Song

 You know the drill by now if you’ve read the other articles.
 The Pink Ladies all get together on a stage while local radio and TV personalities make jokes that aren’t funny, and eventually everyone dances to and sings along with that same old Melissa Etheridge song that I’ve grown to hate… which is repeated numerous times.